 Local purpose reserves are usually small.
 Most are domains, road reserves, and land around public halls and cemeteries in rural areas.
 Local authorities are usually responsible for their day-to-day management.

 Stewardship areas are the second largest type of conservation land after national parks, and together cover more than 2.6 million hectares.
-They are generally large natural areas (100–10,000 hectares) in New Zealand’s back country.
+They are generally large natural areas (100–10,000 hectares) in the back country.
 Stewardship areas are not formally identified as important for biodiversity conservation or recreation.

 Nearly one million hectares of land – much of it within existing reserves – are classified as ‘specially protected areas’.
 This extra level of protection may be given because of the area’s significance for biodiversity, wilderness recreation, cultural reasons, or its vulnerability to human impact.